Last updated on June 29th, 2026 at 07:12 am

 - Temperament and Traits: Temperament refers to the inherent traits that influence how a child interacts with the world.
 Early childhood experiences can either reinforce or moderate these traits.
 For example, a child with a naturally cautious temperament may become more open to new experiences if supported in a nurturing environment.

 - Self-Esteem: Getting praise and support when we are young helps us feel good about ourselves.
 But if we are always criticized or ignored, it can make us doubt ourselves.
+This stage of childhood maps closely onto what psychologists call industry versus inferiority, the period when a child either builds a belief in their own competence or starts doubting it.

 Research from the University of Michigan shows that children who receive consistent, positive reinforcement are 40% more likely to have higher self-esteem and self-confidence in their adolescent years compared to those who receive minimal praise.